alan-turing-institute/environment-and-sustainability-gc-community/.github/ISSUE_TEMPLATE/ONBOARDING.md

 ---
-name: Onboarding
+name: "\u2728 General-test"
-about: [WIP] Checklist for onboarding new members to the Turing E&S GC Community
+about: Have suggestions and ideas?
 title:
 labels:
 assignees: ''

 ---

 <!-- This is a work-in-progress (WIP) issue template which should be created (and completed!) for each new person who wants to connect!  -->

 # Everyone